fusion809/fusion809.github.io/LFS/index.md

             <b>Tooltip command</b>
         </td>
         <td style="font-size: 16px; padding: 10px;">
             <a href="https://github.com/fusion809/lfs-scripts/blob/master/left_widget_tooltip_command.sh" target="_blank"><code>~/lfs-scripts/left_widget_tooltip_command.sh</code></a> &mdash; generates a line describing the version of LFS/BLFS installed, along with the number of packages installed via different means, and package inventory commit numbers in a similar format as in the Fastfetch output.
+Also includes lines indicating how far into the current run of <code>autobuild <package name></code> the system is.
         </td>
         <td style="font-size: 16px; padding: 10px;">
             <a href="https://github.com/fusion809/lfs-scripts/blob/master/centre_widget_tooltip_command_wrap.sh" target="_blank"><code>~/lfs-scripts/centre_widget_tooltip_command_wrap.sh</code></a> &mdash; lists selected wallpaper (indicated with <code>></code>) and the 25 wallpapers before and after this one.
 If there are not 25 wallpapers before the current one, it will show some of the last wallpapers in the collection before the wallpaper numbered 1 to ensure that 51 wallpapers are listed (including the one set as the desktop background).
 If there are not 25 wallpapers after the current one, it will show some of the first wallpapers in the collection after the final one in the list to ensure that 51 wallpapers are listed in total.